Flores-JassoLab/ExtendAlign/README.md

 ### Citation
 If you find ExtendAlign helpful for your research, please include the following citation in your work:

-* Flores-Torres, M. Romero-Gomez, L., Haase-Hernandez, J.I., Aguilar-Ordoñez, I., Tovar, H., Avendano-Vazquez, S.E., Flores-Jasso, C.F.
+* Flores-Torres, M., Romero-Gomez, L., Haase-Hernandez, J.I., Aguilar-Ordoñez, I., Tovar, H., Avendano-Vazquez, S.E., Flores-Jasso, C.F.
 (2018)
 ExtendAlign: a computational algorithm for delivering multiple, local end-to-end alignments.

 Preprint version can be found at: